calvinlfer/node-aws-examples/README.md

 - IAM management tasks (creating new Users, Roles, etc.)
 - S3 (Simple Storage Service) to persist data keys to buckets
 - DynamoDB to put an item, scan and query items to the DynamoDB NoSQL data store
+  - Using DynamoDB native libraries (callback-style)
+  - Using DynastyJS (promise-style) along with DynamoDB local through Node.JS